PUNCH-Cyber/stoq/docs/gettingstarted.rst

 Getting Started
 ===============

-Now that stoQ is installed, getting up and running is extremly simple. stoQ can be run a few different ways, depending on what your requirements are.
+Now that stoQ is installed, getting up and running is extremely simple. stoQ can be run a few different ways, depending on what your requirements are.

 .. _workflow: